mukulvyas/cardekho-price-predictor/README.md

 - Removed duplicates and handled missing values
 - Converted text columns to numerical values using encoding
 - Feature scaling and selection
-- Train-Test split for model training and evaluation
+- Train-test split for model training and evaluation

 ---